 You approximate.
 Because, your Percentiles are incorrect P99 of the times!

-Now that we have sufficient foundation of percentiles, as the go-to metric for latency, the question has to be asked — Is there a better way to approach latency calculations?
+Now that we have a sufficient foundation of percentiles, as the go-to metric for latency, the question has to be asked — Is there a better way to approach latency calculations?
 There is and we will soon be adding our findings on blog.last9.io.
 Subscribe to our newsletter and keep that popcorn on standby.

 Last9 is a Site Reliability Engineering (SRE) Platform that removes the guesswork from improving the reliability of your distributed systems.

-Still having second thoughts about subscribing to our newsletter?
+Still, having second thoughts about subscribing to our newsletter?
 Maybe this post on how number crunching horses relate to SRE tooling will change your mind.
-Also, did we mention that we are hiring to build the next gen SRE observability platform?
+Also, did we mention that we are hiring to build the next-gen SRE observability platform?
 If you are interested reach out to us on twitter or email us at firstname.lastname@example.org